Weather Wizard

-Weather Wizard (Mark Mardon) is a supervillain appearing in comic books published by DC Comics.
+Weather Wizard (Mark Mardon) is a supervillain appearing in American comic books published by DC Comics.

-Weather Wizard made his first live-action appearance in the television specials Legends of the Superheroes, played by Jeff Altman.
-The character latter appeared in the television series The Flash, played by actor Liam McIntyre, who played Mark Mardon.
-He appeared in the first, second and fifth season of the series.
-Clyde Mardon appeared in the pilot episode of The Flash, played by actor Chad Rook.
-In the fifth and sixth seasons, a female version called the Weather Witch is played by Reina Hardesty and is the estranged daughter of Mark Mardon.
+Weather Wizard made his first live-action appearance in the television specials Legends of the Superheroes (1979), played by Jeff Altman.
+The character later appeared in the television series The Flash, portrayed by Liam McIntyre.
+Additionally, his brother Clyde Mardon appeared in the 2014 pilot episode of The Flash, portrayed by Chad Rook.

 Publication history

 Created by John Broome and Carmine Infantino, the character made his first appearance in The Flash #110 (December 1959).